jadeleiyu/jadeleiyu.github.io/content/authors/admin/_index.md

 ## About Me

-I am an AI Research Scientist at Meta, in [the Fundamental AI Research (FAIR)](https://ai.meta.com/research/) team.
+I am a Research Scientist at [Meta AI](https://ai.meta.com/research/).
 I received my PhD in Computer Science from University of Toronto, where I was advised by [Yang Xu](https://www.cs.toronto.edu/~yangxu/index.html).

-My current research involves:
-* Aligning Large Language Models (LLMs) with human values
-* Training AI agents
-* Building world models
-* Studying the mechanistic interpretability of neural networks
+My current research is focused on training Large Language Model (LLM)-based AI Agents on computing devices, by employing methods in reinforcement learning, world modeling, and multimodal reasoning.
+I also conduct research on the mechanistic interpretability and safety alignment of generative AI systems.

-During my PhD, I studied automated understanding and generation of creative language use, and I was fortunate to work as a research intern at Meta AI (FAIR) and Google Research.
+During my PhD, I studied automated understanding and generation of creative language use, and I was fortunate to intern at Meta FAIR and Google Research.